Panic Room: Plot

-When all attempts to breach the room fail, Junior gives up on the robbery, while letting slip that there is more money in the safe than he initially disclosed.
-When he attempts to leave, Raoul fatally shoots him then forces Burnham to continue with the robbery.
+When all attempts to breach the room fail, Junior gives up on the robbery but lets slip that there is more money in the safe than he initially disclosed.
+When he tries to leave, Raoul fatally shoots him and forces Burnham to continue with the robbery.
 Stephen arrives and is immediately taken hostage.
-Raoul severely beats him, making sure Meg sees it on the security camera.
-Sarah, a diabetic, then suffers a seizure as her glucagon syringes are in her bedroom.
+Raoul severely beats him, ensuring that Meg sees it on the security camera.
+Sarah, a diabetic, suffers a seizure as her glucagon syringes are in her bedroom.

-Raoul tricks Meg into thinking it is safe to temporarily leave the panic room and, when she leaves to retrieve Sarah's medication, the men enter the room with Sarah inside.
-Meg manages to throw the med kit in just as Burnham closes the door, inadvertently crushing Raoul's hand.
-She pleads with the men to give Sarah her medication, which Burnham does.
-Two policemen later arrive at the house following up on Stephen's earlier 911 call and complaints from the neighbors.
-To protect Sarah, Meg convinces the officers everything is fine and they leave.
+Raoul tricks Meg into thinking it is safe to temporarily leave the panic room.
+When she leaves to retrieve Sarah's medication, the men enter the room with Sarah inside.
+Meg throws the med kit in just as Burnham closes the door, inadvertently crushing Raoul's hand.
+She pleads with the men to give Sarah her medication, which Burnham eventually does.
+Two police officers arrive at the house, following up on Stephen's earlier 911 call and complaints from the neighbors.
+To protect Sarah, Meg convinces the officers that everything is fine, and they leave.
 Meanwhile, Burnham opens the safe and finds $22 million in bearer bonds inside.

-As the men prepare to leave using Sarah as a hostage, Meg leads them into an ambush where she uses a sledgehammer to knock Raoul over a banister and into a stairwell.
+As the men prepare to leave with Sarah as a hostage, Meg leads them into an ambush, using a sledgehammer to knock Raoul over a banister and into a stairwell.
 As Burnham flees, the injured Raoul crawls back up and overpowers Meg, preparing to bludgeon her with the sledgehammer.
-Burnham, hearing Sarah's terrified screams, rushes back and shoots Raoul, killing him.
-The police, alerted by Meg's earlier odd behavior, arrive back at the house in force and apprehend Burnham, who is forced to drop the bearer bonds, which scatter in the wind.
+Hearing Sarah's terrified screams, Burnham rushes back and shoots Raoul, killing him.
+The police, alerted by Meg's earlier odd behavior, return in force and apprehend Burnham.

-A few days later, Meg and Sarah search the newspaper for a new, smaller home, having recovered from their harrowing ordeal.
+A few days later, Meg and Sarah search the newspaper for a new, smaller home, having recovered from their ordeal.